Pter61/osrcir2024/README.md

 OSrCIR is a novel method for **Composed Image Retrieval (CIR)**, which finds target images by modifying a reference image based on user instructions.
 This is useful in internet search and e-commerce for tasks like scene image search and product recommendations.

 ## Contribution
-1. **One-stage Reflective Chain-of-Thought Reasoning**: Unlike traditional two-stage methods, OSrCIR directly processes both the reference image and modification text in a single step, reducing information loss and improving retrieval accuracy.
+1. **One-stage Reasoning**: Unlike traditional two-stage methods, OSrCIR directly processes both the reference image and modification text in a single step, reducing information loss and improving retrieval accuracy.
-2. **Multimodal Large Language Models (MLLMs) for Enhanced Reasoning**: By leveraging MLLMs, OSrCIR better retains critical visual details, leading to more precise target image retrieval.
+2. **Reflective Chain-of-Thought for Enhanced Reasoning**: By leveraging MLLMs, OSrCIR better retains critical visual details, leading to more precise target image retrieval.
 3. **Improved Interpretation Ability**: OSrCIR enhances the alignment between modification intent and contextual cues from reference images, leading to more accurate and interpretable retrieval results.

 ## Status